-Awards Preconference Pilot Program Task Force, Budget, Local Arrangements, Membership, Nominating, Oral History, Organization & Bylaws, Preconference Planning, Program Coordinating, (Charlemae) Rollins President's Program Planning, National Institute Planning Task Force, Student Gift Membership Task Force, Summer Reading and Learning Task Force, Website Advisory Committee
+Awards Preconference Planning, Budget, Local Arrangements, Membership, Nominating & Leadership Development, Oral History, Organization & Bylaws, Program Coordinating, (Charlemae) Rollins President's Program Planning, National Institute Planning Task Force, Student Gift Membership Task Force, Website Advisory Committee

 Priority Group V - Awards

-AASL/ALSC/YALSA Interdivisional Committee on School/Public Library Cooperation, Liaison to National Organizations, Public Library-School Partnerships Discussion Group, Quicklists Consulting
+AASL/ALSC/YALSA Interdivisional Committee on School/Public Library Cooperation, Building Partnerships, Public Library-School Partnerships Discussion Group, Quicklists Consulting

 Priority Group VII - Professional Development

-Children and Libraries Editorial Advisory, Children and Technology, Children's Collection Management Discussion Group, Education, Managing Children's Services, Managing Children's Services Discussion Group, Special Collections and Bechtel Fellowship, Storytelling Discussion Group, Digital Content Task Force, Diversity within ALSC Task Force
+Children and Libraries Editorial Advisory, Children and Technology, Children's Collection Management Discussion Group, Education, Managing Children's Services, Managing Children's Services Discussion Group, Special Collections and Bechtel Fellowship, Storytelling Discussion Group, Diversity within ALSC Task Force

 Best Practices for Virtual Committees - This resource was created by the (META)Morphosis Task Force to assist virtual committees with completing their work.
 (September 2012)

-Process Chairs Orientation webinar by Tim Wadham (July 2012); Notes slides from this session are also available.
+Process Chairs Orientation webinar by Julie Dietzel-Glair and Matt McLain (August 2016); Slides from this session are also available.